bencium/bencium/README.md

 ## Bencium is an AI Adoption Consultancy.
-They offer a range of AI-related services to help businesses leverage the power of artificial intelligence.
+We offer a range of AI-related services to help businesses take advantage of artificial intelligence.

 [bencium.io](https://www.bencium.io)